wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

 6. Place the modified  `deployment.toml` file in the container:

+    !!! note
+        You can use the same command and copy any existing `deployment.toml` file to the container.

     ```
     docker cp <DESIRED_LOCATION>/deployment.toml <CONTAINER_ID>:/home/wso2carbon/wso2am-4.0.0/repository/conf/deployment.toml
     ```

-7. Stop the container:
+7. Restart the container to apply the changes:

     ```
-    docker stop obam
-    ```

-8. Restart the container to apply the changes:

-    ```
-    docker start obam
+    docker restart obam
     ```

 ## Download WSO2 Updates